unicode-org/message-format-wg/spec/formatting.md

 Implementations are not required to support the installation or resolution of different namespaces.
 How namespaces are defined, provisioned, or handled is also implementation defined.
-It is important to note that the _namespace_ is not considered part of the _name_ after resolution.
 The _namespace_ MAY affect which function is called.

 Example: